 There will probably be a gap in your résumé (CV) if you did not work during cancer treatment.
 Be prepared for a potential employer to bring this up.
 It’s common for people to have breaks in their employment history because of travel, having children or other personal reasons, so the employer may not ask about it.
 Your employer does not need to know details about your personal life unless it is relevant to the job.

-- you may consider retiring
+- consider retiring